Kolchuzhin/LMGT_MEMS_component_library/microelectromechanical_transducer/readme.txt

-Analytical based model of a micro-electro-mechanical transducer
+Analytical based model of an abstract micro-electro-mechanical transducer